 Debt Relief Orders

 If you are unsure if you do meet the criteria, contact National Debtline.
-They are an authorised intermediary who can set up a DRO for you, and they can talk you through the other alternatives if a DRO is not possible for you.
+They can set up a DRO for you, and they can talk you through the other alternatives if a DRO is not possible for you.

 The alternatives to a DRO